ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

     npm update

 to install the remaining requirements.
+(Note that if `npm install` does not work for you within a command terminal, please instead try it within either a cygwin terminal, or powershell, from the `AIFCOMSSwithCUPredictorTest/predict` directory as above.)

 Launch Ampps, and in your web browser navigate to `localhost/ampps`.
 Click on Apache Configuration, turn `mod_headers` on, and restart Apache.